 A link for NDA I 2020 Admit Card Download will be provided, click on it.

-You must enter the registration number/ roll number along with password and captcha code.
+You must enter the registration number/ roll number along with the password and captcha code.

 Click on submit, the admit card will appear on the screen.